bobermayer/RNAkira/README.md

 ```
 **Note**: for n time points in k replicates, the last n\*k columns of **each** of the featureCounts output files have to correspond exactly to the n\*k time points given as arguments to ``-t``

-Alternatively, if you have TPM values corrected for 4sU incorporation bias and with elu and flowthrough fractions properly normalized (e.g., the ``corrected_TPM.csv`` output of a previous RNAkira run on the same data, or TPM values for simulated data), you can use
+Alternatively, if you have TPM values (e.g., when estimating expression of precursor and mature isoforms using tools like [RSEM](http://deweylab.github.io/RSEM/) or [kallisto](https://pachterlab.github.io/kallisto/)), you can use
 ```
 python RNAkira.py \
     -T T \
     -t t1,t1,t2,t2,t3,t3 \
     -o out_prefix \
-    -i corrected_TPM.csv
+    -i TPM.csv
 ```

+The file ``TPM.csv`` is expected as a pandas-style dataframe with hierarchical column labels: ``elu-precursor, elu-mature, flowthrough-precursor, flowthrough-mature, ribo, unlabeled-precursor, unlabeled-mature`` on the first level and ``t1-Rep1,t1-Rep2,...,t2-Rep1,t2-Rep2,...`` on the second.

 Additional options can be explored using ``python RNAkira.py -h``

 ## Output
-* out_prefix_TPM.csv -- a csv file with raw TPM values for each fraction and each sample
+* out_prefix_TPM.csv -- a csv file with raw TPM values for each fraction and each sample (only if counts are given)
 * out_prefix_corrected_TPM.csv -- a csv file with TPM values corrected for 4sU incorporation bias and with elu and flowthrough fractions normalized
+* out_prefix_TPM_correction.pdf -- a plot showing correction of 4sU incorporation bias and normalization of elu and flowthrough fractions for each sample
+* out_prefix_dispersion.pdf -- a plot showing CV vs. mean for each fraction, together with a lowess smoother and estimated values in cyan
 * out_prefix_results.csv -- a csv file with fit results for each gene: synthesis, degradation, processing rates and translational efficiency for each time point from the **initial fit**, together with the log-likelihood of this model, fit success (boolean), and a p- and q-value from comparing to the best model; then rates for each time point for the **best model**, followed by estimated log2 fold changes, the resulting log-likelihood and the fit success, and finally p- and q-value from comparing the best to the next-best model